SebastianGraban/CMAP/README.md

 ### Model ###

-The model directory should contain the model.
-This should is in the form of a .h5 file that contains the tuned neural network.
-The directory should also contain a train_stats.dat file which contains the stats ("the stats" is pretty vague: can you be more explicit?
-You can quote equations in the paper) required to normalise the dataset.
-An example of this can be found in this repository, containing the model discussed in the paper.
+The model directory can come in two forms.

+Either the model is a single model in which case it should be made up of a single .h5 file that contains the tuned neural network.
+The directory should also contain a train_stats.dat file which contains the stats required to normalise the dataset.
+These stats include the mean and standard deviation for every column used in the training of the model.
+These are the minimum required files in a model directory.

+- Model_directory
+    - model.h5
+    - train_stats.dat

+The second option is for the model directory to continue multiple models formatted as explained above.
+This is the case where the model is an ensemble.
+The model directory should then only contain sub directories which are formatted as described above.
+If you are using an ensemble then ensure to pass the `--ensemble` argument when running the script.

+- ensemble-directory
+    - model1_directory
+        - model1.h5
+        - train_stats.dat
+    - model2_directory
+        - model2.h5
+        - train_stats.dat

 ### Dataset ###